Leveraging Hamiltonian Simulation Techniques to Compile Operations on Bosonic Devices: Applications

 \subsection{State preparation from the vacuum}

-Consider the case where we seek to prepare $\ket{k}_b$ on the qumode.
-On qubit devices, this sort of state prep is trivial, assuming the qubits represent logic in a binary fashion.
+Consider the case where we seek to prepare Fock state $\ket{k}_b$ on the qumode.
+On qubit devices, preparing integer states is trivial, assuming the qubits represent logic in a binary fashion.
 However, hybrid boson-qubit devices natively implement exponentials of the phase-space or Fock-space operators.
 Thus, preparing $\ket{k}_b$ directly can often be challenging.
+Existing work \cite{law_arbitrary_1996} enables the preparation of states, but are less granular in their control of the \qq~state.
+We present a method that only swaps the $\ket{1} \ket{0} \leftrightarrow \ket{0} \ket{k}$ states for integer $k$, otherwise leaving the initial state intact.

-To begin, we recognize that we intuitively aim to implement $(a^\dagger)^k$ on the vacuum.
-It is sufficient to approximate:
+To begin, we aim to implement $(a^\dagger)^k$ on the vacuum.
+It is sufficient to approximate